 GABAA Receptor Insights

-Recent research has shown that it is possible to design GABAA receptor targeting with fewer side effects by fine-tuning their selectivity profile.
-It should further be possible to treat disorders not addressable with standard GABAA modulators like the benzodiazeopines.
+Recent research has shown that it is possible to design GABAA receptor modulators with fewer side effects by fine-tuning their selectivity profile.
+The improved side-effect profile enables higher dose levels of drug to safely be administered.
+This enables these selective molecules to treat disorders not addressable with standard GABAA modulators like the classical benzodiazeopines, because they are not tolerated at the efficacious dose levels.

-Our lead program will seek compounds that selectively target GABAA receptors that contain proprietary subunit combinations not previously targeted by competitors.
-These molecules will be initially developed to treat neuropathic pain.
-However, we also expect that they will be useful for a variety of other indications.
+Our lead program selectively targets specific combinations of subunit combinations of the GABAA receptors.
+These molecules will be initially developed to treat dermatitis and pruritus.
+However, we also expect that they will be useful for a variety of other indications such as psychiatric indications, chronic pain, and certain forms of epilepsy.